morrislaptop/looped/docs/views.md

         }
     }

-<a name="view-composers"></a>
 ## View Composers

 View composers are callbacks or class methods that are called when a view is rendered.
 If you have data that you want to be bound to a view each time that view is rendered, a view composer can help you organize that logic into a single location.

-For this example, let's register the view composers within a [service provider](/docs/{{version}}/providers).
+For this example, let's register the view composers within a [service provider](/providers).
 We'll use the `View` facade to access the underlying `Illuminate\Contracts\View\Factory` contract implementation.
 Remember, Laravel does not include a default directory for view composers.
 You are free to organize them however you wish.
 For example, you could create an `app/Http/View/Composers` directory:

     <?php